zulip/zulip/templates/zerver/api/get-profile.md

 # Get profile

-Get the profile of the user/bot that requests this endpoint.
+Get basic data about the user/bot that requests this endpoint.

 `GET {{ api_url }}/v1/users/me`